-The Proposed Guidance further states NFA member firms should document and describe the safeguards deployed in light of identified and prioritized threats and vulnerabilities in their ISSPs.
-The Proposed Guidance provides a list of example safeguards, including physical safeguards, access controls, firewalls and anti-virus and anti-malware software, software and operating system updates, software whitelists, regular backups, business continuity and disaster recovery capabilities, encryption, network segmentation, web filtering, and mobile device safeguards.
+The Cybersecurity Guidance further states that NFA member firms should document and describe the safeguards they deploy in light of identified and prioritized threats and vulnerabilities in their ISSPs.
+The Cybersecurity Guidance provides a list of example safeguards, including physical safeguards, access controls, firewalls and anti-virus and anti-malware software, software and operating system updates, software whitelists, regular backups, business continuity and disaster recovery capabilities, encryption, network segmentation, web filtering, and mobile device safeguards.

 Response and Recovery from Events that Threaten the Security of the Electronic Systems

-Member firms should consider in appropriate circumstances forming an incident response team responsible for investigating an incident, assessing its damage, and coordinating an internal and external response.
+Under the appropriate circumstances, forming an incident response team responsible for investigating an incident, assessing its damage, and coordinating an internal and external response.

-Member firms should consider including in its incident response plan a description of how the member firm will address common types of potential incidents (e.g., unauthorized access, malicious code, denial of service, and inappropriate usage), including how it will communicate internally with an appropriate escalation procedure, and externally with customers/counterparties, regulators, and law enforcement.
-In addition, member firms should consider providing details of any detected threats to an industry-specific information‑sharing platform such as FS-ISAC (https://www.fsisac.com/).
+Including in its incident response plan a description of how the member firm will address common types of potential incidents (e.g., unauthorized access, malicious code, denial of service, and inappropriate usage), including how it will communicate internally with an appropriate escalation procedure, and externally with customers/counterparties, regulators, and law enforcement.
+In addition, member firms should consider providing details of any detected threats to an industry-specific information‑sharing platform, such as FS-ISAC (https://www.fsisac.com/).